sony/nnabla/doc/python/pip_installation_cuda.rst

 Q. How do I install CUDA?
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 NNabla CUDA extension requires both CUDA toolkit and CUDNN library.
 You should select a proper CUDA version according to your CUDA device capability.
 See `the official installation guide <https://docs.nvidia.com/deeplearning/sdk/cudnn-install/index.html>`_.
 NNabla supports CUDA versions later than 8.0.
-See :ref:`the table <cuda-cudnn-compatibility>` for the CUDNN compatibility with the specific CUDA versions.
+See `the table <https://github.com/nnabla/nnabla/blob/master/doc/python/pip_installation_cuda.rst#cuda-vs-cudnn-compatibility>`_ for the CUDNN compatibility with the specific CUDA versions.

 Q. How do I install NCCL